gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ``-gcom``
     During the simulation :ref:`gmx mdrun` must communicate between all ranks to compute quantities such as kinetic energy.
-By default, this happens whenever plausible, and is influenced by a lot of :ref:`[.mdp] options. <mdp-general>` The period between communication phases must be a multiple of :mdp:`nstlist`, and defaults to the minimum of :mdp:`nstcalcenergy` and :mdp:`nstlist`.
+By default, this happens whenever plausible, and is influenced by a lot of :ref:`mdp options. <mdp-general>` The period between communication phases must be a multiple of :mdp:`nstlist`, and defaults to the minimum of :mdp:`nstcalcenergy` and :mdp:`nstlist`.
     ``mdrun -gcom`` sets the number of steps that must elapse between